bgonzalezbustamante/twConstitution/docs/README.md

 ### Original Data Sets

 > These data sets were used in this [research project](https://training-datalab.com/projects/vip-project-machine-learning).
-Following current ethical considerations on social media research, the original sets in `CSV UTF-8` are in a secured, private repository to protect users-specific information and geolocated data. [**Data available upon request**](https://bgonzalezbustamante.com/).
+Following current ethical considerations on social media research, the original sets in `CSV UTF-8` are in a secured, private repository to protect users-specific information and geolocated data.
+[Data available upon request](https://bgonzalezbustamante.com/).

 | Dataset | Date | Year | *N* | Size | Format |
 | --- | --- | --- | --- | --- | --- |